 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of Changelly consists of four parts: general information, fees, deposit methods and security.

 How does it work at Changelly?

 Changelly is one of the absolutely best exchanges when it comes to finding the best available rates of the different trading pairs on the market.
 To be perfectly clear though, Changelly is not an exchange per se.
 Rather, it is a cryptocurrency exchange service.
 The platform is non-custodial, meaning that when you purchase cryptocurrencies at Changelly, what you’re really doing is purchasing cryptocurrencies from another cryptocurrency exchange.
 Accordingly, Changelly provides you with a window into other cryptocurrency exchanges (Binance, Bittrex, Poloniex and HitBTC), all so that you can find the best price for you.
 According to information to Cryptowisser, Changelly is expecting to soon also include Huobi in its group of exchanges it picks rates from.

 These advantages are all strong advantages in our opinion.
 In particular, we like that Changelly’s gateway structure helps the trader to find the best rates, that they have transparent fees and that they have support staff responding to user requests through an online live chat 24 hours a day, 7 days a week.
-This is very impressive indeed.
+Very impressive indeed.

 Changelly Affiliate Program